<img alt="" src="https://secure.easy0bark.com/258864.png" style="display:none;">

 Clinical or Self-Led Breast Exams

-According to the American Cancer Association, research doesn't correlate direct benefits to physical breast examinations.
+According to the American Cancer Association, research doesn't correlate direct benefits to regular, dedicated breast examinations.
 Instead, most individuals often report feeling changes or symptoms during everyday life activities, such as bathing or dressing.

 However, that doesn’t mean these exams should never be done, especially for individuals at higher-than-average risk.
-Regularly tracking clinical or self breast exams—either during Breast Cancer Awareness Month or any month throughout the year—through a wellness platform will keep prevention top of mind for employees when other screening methods may not be available right away.
+Regularly tracking clinical or self breast exams—either during Breast Cancer Awareness Month or any month throughout the year—will keep prevention top of mind when other screening methods may not be available right away.

 Mammograms

-While mammograms aren’t always 100% accurate, they’re often used in conjunction with other imaging or screening methods, such as a breast ultrasound, to help identify and diagnose breast cancer early on—potentially years before physical symptoms manifest.
+While mammograms aren’t always 100% accurate, they’re often used in conjunction with other imaging or screening methods to help identify and diagnose breast cancer early on—potentially years before physical symptoms manifest.

-In addition to matching scheduled mammograms to points and rewards through an employee wellness platform, many organizations go the extra mile to make routine screenings as accessible, affordable, and accommodating as possible.
+In addition to matching scheduled mammograms to points and rewards, some organizations go the extra mile to make routine screenings as accessible, affordable, and accommodating as possible.
 For example, hiring a mobile mammogram truck is one way to ensure employees safely receive the benefits of breast healthcare wherever they are, whether at work, at home, or in their own communities.

 Breast MRIs and Cancer Treatment

-To support and engage employees who are diagnosed with breast cancer and regularly receive treatment, employers can grant incentives, paid time off, and additional accommodations for MRIs or follow-up procedures.
-Ensuring that paid leave for these tests is not deducted from other sick or vacation time is crucial in ensuring employees can freely and proactively put their wellbeing first with full backing from their organizations.
+To support employees who are diagnosed with breast cancer and regularly receive treatment, employers can grant paid time off and additional accommodations for MRIs or follow-up procedures.
+Ensuring that paid leave is not deducted from other sick or vacation time is crucial in ensuring employees can freely and proactively put their wellbeing first with full backing from their organizations.

-Employers have a responsibility to empower their employees’ health and wellbeing, especially when it comes to early detection of breast cancer.
-However, getting employees to engage in workplace wellness initiatives isn’t always easy.
+Employers have a responsibility to empower employee health and wellbeing, especially when it comes to early detection of breast cancer.
+However, getting employees to engage with their benefits isn’t always easy.

-That’s where a personalized wellness platform comes in.
-To learn more about how to incorporate breast cancer awareness and detection into your corporate wellness program, don’t hesitate to reach out to our team at WellRight.
+That’s where a personalized wellness partner comes in.
+To learn more about how to incorporate breast cancer awareness and detection into your corporate wellness program, don’t hesitate to reach out to our team.

 Related Resources